 Items Guide Indicator title Number of credit providers complying with regulations pertaining to the total cost of credit (including credit life insurance).
 Definition The indicator seeks to identify credit providers that are compliant with regulations pertaining to the total cost of credit (including credit life insurance).
-Source of data • Compliance monitoring and investigation reports Method of calculation or assessment Quantitative Assumptions Functional system Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A Spatial transformation (where applicable) • Contribution to spatial transformation priorities: N/A • Spatial impact area: N/A Desired performance Improved compliance with the regulations by credit providers.
+Source of data Compliance monitoring reports Method of calculation or assessment Quantitative Assumptions Functional system Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A Spatial transformation (where applicable) • Contribution to spatial transformation priorities: N/A • Spatial impact area: N/A Desired performance Improved compliance with the regulations by credit providers.
 Indicator responsibility Managers: Investigations & Enforcement, Credit Providers Compliance & Complaints

 Items Guide Indicator title Number of credit providers complying with regulations pertaining to reckless lending and/or collection of prescribed debt.
 Definition The indicator seeks to identify credit providers that are compliant with regulations pertaining to reckless lending and or collection of prescribed debt.
-Source of data Compliance monitoring and investigation reports Reduction in complaints relating to reckless lending and/or collection of prescribed debt.
-System generated reports Method of calculation or assessment Quantitative Assumptions Functional system Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A Desired performance Improved compliance with the regulations by credit providers.
+Source of data Compliance monitoring reports Reduction in complaints relating to reckless lending and/or collection of prescribed debt.
+System generated reports Method of calculation or assessment Quantitative Assumptions Functional system Disaggregation of beneficiaries (where applicable) Target for women: N/A Target for youth: N/A Target for people with disabilities: N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A Desired performance Improved compliance with the regulations by credit providers.
 Indicator responsibility Managers: Investigations & Enforcement, Credit Providers Compliance & Complaints

-Items Guide Indicator title Number of consumer education and awareness campaigns and activities conducted on deceptive, unfair practices and consumer rights.
-Definition Improving education awareness on the deceptive, unfair credit practices and consumer rights.
-Source of data Complaints received Investigations conducted Statistics Media Stakeholder engagements Assessment reports for Educational campaigns Method of calculation or assessment Quantitative Assumptions Cooperation by stakeholders and interested consumers in the campaigns.
-Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A Spatial transformation (where applicable) • Contribution to spatial transformation priorities: N/A • Spatial impact area: N/A Desired performance To increase the level of public awareness on deceptive and unfair credit practices.
+Items Guide Indicator title Number of consumer education and awareness campaigns and activities conducted on deceptive and unfair practices and consumer rights.
+Definition Improving education awareness on the deceptive and unfair credit practices and consumer rights.
+Source of data Complaints received Investigations conducted Statistics Media Stakeholder engagements Media briefs News clippings Interviews clips E - Boards Campaign reports Email notifications for interviews conducted Method of calculation or assessment Quantitative Assumptions Cooperation by stakeholders and that consumers will be interested in the campaigns and activities and understand the messages.
+Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A Desired performance To increase the level of public awareness on deceptive and unfair credit practices.
 Indicator responsibility Manager: Education and Communication

 Items Guide Indicator title Number of credit bureaus complying with the Act.
 Definition The indicator seeks to identify credit bureaus that are compliant with the NCA.
-Source of data Compliance monitoring and investigation reports; Audit reports Complaints Media Statistics System generated reports Law enforcement agencies Method of calculation or assessment Quantitative Assumptions Functional system Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A Desired performance Improved compliance with the NCA.
+Source of data Compliance monitoring reports • System generated reports Method of calculation or assessment Quantitative Assumptions Functional system Disaggregation of beneficiaries (where applicable) Target for women: N/A Target for youth: N/A Target for people with disabilities: N/A Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A Desired performance Improved compliance with the NCA.
 Indicator responsibility Managers: Credit Bureau Compliance